Susan Kennedy: Other relationships

 Susan has a fling with Bobby Hoyland (Andrew McFarlane) in early 2005.
 Bobby turns out to be a womaniser after beginning relationships with both Janelle Timmins (Nell Feeney) and Lyn Scully.
 Fergus Shiel of The Age said Bobby provided an outlet for Janelle, Susan and Lyn's "extramarital desires."
 The women later get revenge on Bobby.
 That same year saw Susan meet widower Alex Kinski (Andrew Clarke) and his children.
 Alex and Susan soon begin a relationship.
 When Alex is diagnosed with terminal cancer, he and Susan marry, and he dies shortly after.
 Susan then takes custody of his children.

 In 2008, Susan joined the Erinsborough News and became a journalist.
 She began working for Paul Robinson (Stefan Dennis).
 Susan and Paul are enemies, but they have a "grudging respect or interest in each other".
 Paul has a shady past and Karl does not trust Paul, so Susan uses her new job to wind Karl up.
 Susan works closely with Paul and his reputation with the ladies gives Woodburne the opportunity to bring Susan's sadistic side.
 Woodburne has said that she wishes for more of that storyline as she and Dennis found it "fun".
 She added that "There was a lot of conflict and comedy and it kind of ran its natural course over several weeks.
 She still works there so the potential for further stories is still there."

 Following her split from Karl in 2012, Susan meets yoga teacher Bernard Cabello (Bruce Alexander) at a gym class.
-Bernard asks her out for a drink, but Susan turns him down.
-Susan Hill of the Daily Star said Susan then realises that she needs to start living again and changes her mind.
-Susan and Bernard's date coincides with Karl's first gig with his new band and a show spokesperson explained "Susan has already agreed to be at the gig for moral support and doesn't think twice about taking Bernard along with her.
-But Karl is mortified.
-He's nervous about the gig so having Susan there on a date makes it even worse for him."